 What is just an inch away from your lens?
 A world of wonder and wildlife !
 Explore macro photography to make compelling nature images.
-Photographing small things means using all your craft and artfulness.
+Photographing small things means using all your artfulness.

 Get closer.
 That’s the advice we’ve all been given.
 Well, we know that we have to stabilize the camera, use manual focus, and take many shots to ensure sharpness.
 We might dial in aperture priority and vary the lens opening.

 We use shutter priority to choose a high, fast shutter speed for sharper captures.
 We might use a zoom lens, attaching a closeup filter to the front, to catch up with butterflies, insects, and floral beauty.

 Any way we go, our attitude of patience and reverence for nature is more vital than any gear we hold.

 The easy part of taking closeups is pressing a button.
 The hard part?
 The hard part is to create an image in alluring light at a mindful moment.
 This requires practice, patience and flow.

 It means trying again, searching intimately for and within a subject, and being open to experiencing a spontaneous moment.

 The tools you choose will depend on your type of image output.
 If you are sharing on screen, for social media, or online, you can use lightweight gear.

 If you want to produce large, quality prints, you’ll need a bit more gear.

 2) Closeup filter/lens on your zoom lens or a true macro lens.